 Aprons, gloves and surgical masks should usually be disposed of after a single use or session.

-However, when there are shortages, guidelines now say NHS staff can reuse some kit where it is safe to do so, even if it is labelled as single use by the manufacturer.
+When there are shortages, guidelines say NHS staff can reuse some kit where it is safe to do so, even if it is labelled as single use by the manufacturer.

-The Health and Safety Executive says it recognises "some compromise" is needed when there are extreme shortages of kit, and that these "exceptional circumstances" do not reflect its standard approach.
+The Health and Safety Executive says it recognises "some compromise" is needed when there are extreme shortages of kit.

-For example, some gowns could be washed by the hospital laundry and reused, it says.
+For example, some gowns could be washed by the hospital laundry and reused.

 What do NHS staff say?

-The Royal College of Nursing says its members can refuse to treat patients as a "last resort" if adequate PPE has not been provided.
+Both say members can refuse to treat patients as a "last resort" if there is not adequate PPE.

-UK anaesthetic and intensive care bodies says doctors should carefully evaluate the risks before taking a decision about whether to provide care.
+UK anaesthetic and intensive care bodies says doctors should carefully evaluate the risks before deciding whether to provide care.